cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ## Introduction
 Deno prides itself with its support of standards.
 It has embraced ECMAScript imports as the way to express dependencies, supports most standard web APIs and has championed server-side JavaScript standards through it's leadership in [WinterCG](https://wintercg.org/).

+Deno allows you to write simple JavaScript without the need for compilers, bundlers and code transformers.
+It is code that can run on the command line, on a server or in modern browsers.
+The term "batteries included" encapsulates this thinking.

-Web Components are a web standard way of creating reusable custom HTML elements.
-In essence they extend native HTML element functionality.
-They can be used with or without a web framework like [Deno Fresh](https://fresh.deno.dev) or from a static HTML page served from a server like one that uses `Deno.serve`.
+Web Components is a "batteries included" web framework that allows you to write reusable custom elements.
+In essence, custom elements extend native HTML element functionality.
+Those elements can be easily associated with an HTML page served by any web server (including a [Deno](https://deno.com) web server).

-This blog post will focus on how to use web components in Deno with special emphasis on using them with Fresh.
-There is also a [Fresh application that accompanies this blog post](https://github.com/cdoremus/fresh-webcomponents/tree/main).
+They can also be used with a web framework like [Deno Fresh](https://fresh.deno.dev).

-But before we talk about Deno and Fresh, you need to know about how Web Components work and how to use them.
+Before we talk about Deno and Fresh, you need to be familiar with how Web Components work and how to create and use them.

 If you already have an understanding of Web Components, you can skip to the [Using Web Components with Deno](#using-web-components-with-deno) section.
-Still, there are a few recent additions to the Web Component standard like Declarative Shadow DOM and Element Internals that you might want to take a look at if you haven't worked with Web Components in a while.
+Still, there are a few recent additions to the Web Component standard like Declarative Shadow DOM, Element Internals and specialized CSS selectors that you might want to take a look at if you haven't worked with Web Components in a while.

-These Web Components that we are going to start with can be deployed to any web server.
-I have put together a number of examples using a Deno web server.
-The [repo can be found here](https://github.com/cdoremus/web-component-demos).
+The Web Components that we are going to start with use a basic Deno web server implemented with [`Deno.serve()`](https://deno.land/api@v1.43.5?s=Deno.serve).
+The [example repo can be found here](https://github.com/cdoremus/web-component-demos).
+Use these simple examples to guide your learning and modify the code to reinforce it.

 # Developing a Web Component